Read Søren Kierkegaard with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Soren Kierkegaard’s influence on philosophy.

-The central claim is this: Søren Kierkegaard, a 19th-century Danish philosopher, is widely regarded as the father of existentialism, a movement that emphasizes the individual’s freedom, choice, and subjective experience.
+In plain terms: Søren Kierkegaard, a 19th-century Danish philosopher, is widely regarded as the father of existentialism, a movement that emphasizes the individual’s freedom, choice, and subjective experience.

 1. Schools of Philosophical Thought: Søren Kierkegaard's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where Søren Kierkegaard appears as an important name in the canon.